-There are so many types on the market today that it is hard to go through each and every variety.
+There are so many types on the market today that it is hard to go through every variety.
 Generally, they can be broken down into a few categories:

 - Standard: This is your typical-sized variety, reaching about two feet in height with tall spikes of flowers.

-Aside from the range in sizes, they come in all sorts of colors, including dark-grass green, greenish-blue, variegated green and white, lime green, and yellow/white.
+Aside from the range in sizes, they come in all sorts of colors, including dark grass-green, greenish-blue, variegated green/white, lime green, and yellow/white.

 Hostas are very easy to grow and are not particularly picky with their soil requirements.
 They are excellent growers in heavy-clay soils.
 They prefer full shade to partial shade, although there are some newer varieties that can take full sun (check your plant labels).